Adoption of the euro in Bulgaria: Final preparations and adoption

+Seat in the Sofia metro depicting the conversion rate from lev to euro, as part of an awareness campaign by the Bulgarian National Bank and Ministry of Finance.
-On 26 June 2025, during a meeting of the European Council EU leaders welcomed the fulfilment of all the convergence criteria set out in the Treaty.
-They endorsed the Commission’s proposal that Bulgaria adopt the euro on 1 January 2026 and invited the Council to swiftly adopt the relevant Commission proposals.

-On 8 July 2025, the European Parliament endorsed Bulgaria’s bid to adopt the euro and join the eurozone effective 1 January 2026.
-Members of the European Parliament, by 531 votes in favour, 69 against and 79 abstentions, adopted a report confirming Bulgaria fulfilled the criteria for adopting the euro.
-Later that day, the Council granted final approval by unanimously adopting the final three legal acts.
-One of the three legal acts sets the conversion rate between the euro and the Bulgarian lev at 1.95583 lev per 1 euro.
-This completes the process for Bulgaria to become the 21st member of the euro area.
-The documents were signed by Stephanie Lose on behalf of the Danish Presidency of the Council of the EU in the presence of Temenuzhka Petkova, Valdis Dombrovskis, Paschal Donohoe, and Luis de Guindos.
+During a meeting of the European Council on 26 June 2025, EU leaders welcomed Bulgaria's fulfilment of all the convergence criteria set out in the Treaty, endorsed the Commission's proposal for the country to adopt the euro on 1 January 2026, and invited the Council to swiftly adopt the relevant proposals.
+On 8 July 2025, the European Parliament endorsed Bulgaria's accession to the eurozone from 1 January 2026.
+Members of the European Parliament adopted, by 531 votes in favour, 69 against and 79 abstentions, a report confirming that Bulgaria met the criteria for adopting the euro.
+Later that day, the Council gave its final approval by unanimously adopting the three remaining legal acts, including one fixing the conversion rate at 1.95583 Bulgarian lev per euro.
+Their adoption completed the legal process for Bulgaria to become the 21st member of the euro area.
+The acts were signed by Stephanie Lose on behalf of the Danish Presidency of the Council of the EU, in the presence of Temenuzhka Petkova, Valdis Dombrovskis, Paschal Donohoe and Luis de Guindos.

-On 8 August 2025, all sales prices were listed in both lev and euro using the same font and colour.
-Exemptions were made for books, school textbooks and supplies, who will be listed under both currencies from 1 January 2026.
-Due to technical restrictions taxi displays and gas stations would only list prices in lev.
-However, gas stations prices in both currencies should be visible in a prominent location inside the gas station.
-In addition, purchase receipts list the paid amount in both lev and euro.
+From 8 August 2025 to 8 August 2026, sales prices were required to be displayed in both lev and euro using the same font and colour.
+Books, school textbooks and school supplies were exempt until 1 January 2026, when dual pricing also became mandatory for them.
+Due to technical restrictions, taxi displays and fuel pumps continued to show prices only in lev before 1 January 2026 and only in euro thereafter, although gas stations were required to display prices in both currencies prominently on their premises.
+Purchase receipts also showed the amount paid in both lev and euro.

+On 11 December 2025, the Board of Governors of the European Stability Mechanism approved Bulgaria's application for membership and the technical terms for the country's accession to the ESM.
+Following Bulgaria's adoption of the euro on 1 January 2026, the country formally became the 21st member of the ESM on 29 June 2026, when the ESM Treaty entered into force for Bulgaria.